mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part7/part7.md

 - HR - Human Resources: The part of a company that deals with recruiting and other people stuff.
 - HWE/HW - Hardware Engineer/Hardware: Can refer to EEs or MEs and EEs, but I use it here to mean EE
 - HYPSM - Acronym to refer to the top schools: Harvard, Yale, Princeton, Stanford, MIT.
 Fun fact, it's pronounced "hip-sum".
+- [LC - Leetcode](https://leetcode.com/): A website to practice coding questions/riddles/interviews.
+SWE interviews are often word for word LC problems or at least very very similar and there's a massive content disconnect between LC/coding interviews and the actual job.
+EEs don't have a similar alternative.
 - NG - New Grad: A recent grad/soon to graduate.
-The hiring process is typically handled by the same group of people that handle intern hiring, university relations (UR)
+The hiring process is typically handled by the same group of people that handle intern hiring, university relations (UR).
 - SV - Silicon Valley: The geographical area around the San Francisco Bay Area in California.
 Home to a ton of tech companies and this area in general for other companies typically offers the highest TC to compensate for the expensive CoL.
 - SWE/SW - Software Engineer/Software
 - [TC - Total Compensation](https://www.levels.fyi/blog/what-is-total-compensation.html): The total amount of money you're making, including stock, signing/starting bonuses, relocation, and other bonuses.